jfernandomarquez/ELKI-K_vecinos_mas_proximos/README.md

 ### Alertar cuando usuario se conecte por VPN en un pais diferente a CO

-1. Utilizar la utilidad de detección de anomalias de sentinl
+1. Utilizar la utilidad de detección de anomalías de sentinl

-# "Is the data the same as yesterday at the same time?"
+> "Is the data the same as yesterday at the same time?"
-# "How much does the data change when it compares this minute to the minute before?"
+> "How much does the data change when it compares this minute to the minute before?"